postnerd/postbot/readme.md

 If you know the UCI specification you can even play a full game in the terminal, but it's not that comfortable.
 But you can use a chess GUI to play against _postbot_ on your local machine.

 ### Playing/Analyzing via a chess GUI
-I'm using [BanksiaGUI](https://banksiagui.com/) but it should also work with other GUIs (e.g. ChessX / Arena) as long as they support starting a node process with an init string.
+I'm using [BanksiaGUI](https://banksiagui.com/) but it should also work with other GUIs (e.g. ChessX / Arena) as long as they support starting a bun process with an init string.

 #### Installation in BanksiaGUI
 Go to _Preferences_ -> _Engines_ and click the little "+"-Button in the upper right.

-Than fill in the requested informations like this:
+Than fill in the requested information like this:

 ![app](assets/postbot-banksiagui.png)

-**_Make sure you have entered the correct path to your local postbot installation and performed a ```npm run build```._**

 After this BanksiaGUI should auto detect the name and you are ready to analyze and play games against _postbot_.